-One efficient way to do this is with a real estate newsletter.
-When done regularly and with great real estate content, this marketing strategy can generate a steady stream of leads and help you earn consistent commission income.
+Real estate newsletters are an effective marketing strategy that can generate a steady stream of leads and help you earn consistent commission income.

 The trick is figuring out what to send!
 Scroll down to read our top 9 ideas for your next real estate newsletter.

-Note: If you find yourself short on time, or struggling with writer's block - here at Agent Monday, we give you helpful, educational content to share with your audience and teach you how to use it to grow your business.
+If you find yourself short on time or struggling with writer's block - here at Agent Monday, we give you helpful, educational content to share with your audience and teach you how to use it to grow your business.

 Idea 2.
 Local events newsletter

-Don't presume they already know what's happening!
+Don't presume they already know what's happening in your area.
 This is a great way to help local organisations by spreading the word about their upcoming events.

 Idea 3.
 Tips on buying and selling real estate